Qihoo360/RePlugin/README.md

 | Android Version | **API Level 9 (Android 2.3 and above)** |

 ## Our Vision
-Make RePlugin be used in all kinds of ordinary Apps and provide stable, flexible, liberal plug-ins which adopt for both large and small projects.
+Make RePlugin be used in all kinds of ordinary Apps; and provide stable, flexible, liberal plug-ins which adopt for both large and small projects.

 ## RePlugin Architecture